Kyagara/equinox/README.md

 - Maybe the context usage throughout the project could be improved
 - Maybe have ExecuteRaw return a Reader instead of []byte, or another method for it
-- Improve allocations from key concatenation in Redis methods
+- Improve key concatenation in Redis methods
-- RateLimit interface
+- New RateLimit interface
+  - Similar to the cache interface
   - Add Redis store, maybe using a lua script
   - Maybe add more options (presets?) to customize the rate limiter
 - More tests for the internal client and rate limit